Search

 What are Lexapro’s Side Effects?

-While Lexapro has helped many, it is important to be aware of the side effects.
-While the side effects of Lexapro aren’t particularly dangerous, it can be risky to operate machinery or plan to “power through” them without a full understanding of what they entail.
+While this drug has helped many, it is important to be aware of the side effects.
+While the side effects of Lexapro aren’t particularly dangerous, there are still some risks.

 • Weight gain